All Episodes

 And listen, folks, I'm not a cheerleader for anyone.

-I support him, yes, but I'm not a cheerleader for anybody.
+But I'm not a cheerleader for anybody.

-But it was a good solid speech, where he, by the way, called out international adversaries like the Russians and the Chinese on multiple levels, and it just seems to be entirely counterintuitive to a reasonable person that if he's some kind of colluder with the Russians, that he would give a speech basically going after the Russians.
+And it just seems to be entirely counterintuitive to a reasonable person that if he's some kind of colluder with the Russians, that he would give a speech basically going after the Russians.

-But you know, liberals with the you know, the fax vaccine.
+But, you know, liberals with the, you know, the fax vaccine.

-It's like when they're kids, they're vaccinated, like mumps, measles, rebella, typhoid, fax, the fax vaccine goes right in.
+It's like when they're kids, they're vaccinated, like mumps, measles, rubella, typhoid, fax.

 It's a painful shot, but they all get it.